The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Rebuttals to critiques of [1]

-Despite critical media coverage \cite{NYT,Reuters,TheRegister,IEEESpectrum} and technical questions raised, especially about reproducibility~\cite{CACM}, the authors of \cite{Nature,CT} failed to remove remaining obstacles to reproducibility of the methods and results in \cite{Nature}.
-The UCSD team overcome those obstacles with a significant engineering effort, followed up on the work of Google Team 2 that criticized \cite{Nature} in the internal paper \cite{SB}, and, months later, elaborated on many of the critiques and doubts listed in Sections \ref{sec:initial} and \ref{sec:additional}.
+Despite critical media coverage \cite{NYT,Reuters,TheRegister,IEEESpectrum} and technical questions raised, the authors of \cite{Nature,CT} failed to remove remaining obstacles to reproducibility~\cite{CACM} of the methods and results in \cite{Nature}.
+The UCSD team's engineering effort overcame those obstacles, and they followed up on the work of Google Team 2 \cite{SB} that criticized \cite{Nature}, then analyzed many issues listed in Sections \ref{sec:initial} and \ref{sec:additional}.
 Google Team 2 had access to Google TPU designs and the source code used in \cite{Nature} before the CT GitHub repo \cite{CT} appeared.
-The UCSD authors of \cite{MP,ISPD2023} had access to Circuit Training (CT) \cite{CT} and benefited from a lengthy involvement of Google Team 1 engineers, but not access to SA code used in \cite{Nature,SB} or other key pieces of code missing from \cite{CT}.
+The UCSD authors of \cite{MP,ISPD2023} had access to Circuit Training (CT) \cite{CT} and benefited from a lengthy involvement of Google Team 1 engineers, but had no access to SA code used in \cite{Nature,SB} or other key pieces of code missing from \cite{CT}.
 Yet, the results in \cite{SB} and \cite{MP,ISPD2023} corroborate each other, and their qualitative conclusions are consistent.
 UCSD results for Ariane-NG45 closely match those by Google Team 1 engineers, and \cite[Figure 4]{ISPD2023} shows that CT training curves of Ariane-NG45 generated at UCSD match those produced by Google Team 1 engineers.
-The paper \cite{ISPD2023} and the work were carefully reviewed by Google Team 1 engineers in Fall 2022 and Winter 2023, and no objections were raised \cite[FAQ]{MP}.
+Google Team 1 engineers carefully reviewed the paper \cite{ISPD2023} and the work in Fall 2022 and Winter 2023, raising no objections \cite[FAQ]{MP}.